 Most people will never see a flamingo outside of a zoo, and yet these curious-looking birds are easily one of the most recognizable animals on the planet.
-Their graceful swan-like necks, vibrant colors, goofy behaviors, and stoic posture have made them an iconic animal for people all over the world.
+Their graceful swan-like necks, vibrant colors, goofy behaviors, and stoic posture have made them iconic animals for people all over the world.
 There is even an International Flamingo Day!
 While many adore these peculiar pink birds, how much do we really know about them?
-Let’s take a deeper look with 10 incredible flamingo facts!
+Let’s take a deeper look at 10 incredible flamingo facts!

 1. Flamingos Are Not Always Pink

 Since 1957, millions of plastic pink flamingos have decorated lawns across America.
 However, did you know that flamingos are not always pink?
 Baby flamingos are born with gray or white fluffy plumage, and do not develop pink coloring for at least two or three years.
 In fact, even adult flamingos can lose their iconic colors!

 One of the incredible facts about flamingos is that the pink coloring of their feathers comes from the food they eat.
 Flamingos eat things like small crustaceans, shrimp, and algae from saltwater habitats.
 These contain carotene, a pigment that affects the red coloring in many plants and animals.
 For example, carotene is what makes tomatoes red and carrots orange.

 Over time these carotenoids begin to add a red, pink, or orangish hue to a flamingo’s feathers.
 What flamingos eat and how much they eat affects the intensity of color in their feathers.
 That is also why some flamingos are brighter pink, while others have paler tones.
 Caribbean or American Flamingos, for example, have brilliant coral-pink feathers, while Greater Flamingos have pale pink colors.